 In Turkey, there is a diverse and rich food culture that owes itself to the produce from the vast lands that the Turks have lived on throughout history.

 Since the Neolithic era, in Central Asia, the nomadic Turks lived on a simple diet of meat, yoghurt, and wheat-based dishes, and made their living by rearing livestock.
-But when their living conditions took a turn for the worst, they made their historical move to Anatolia, where the Seljuk state was formed.
+But when their living conditions took a turn for the worse, they made their historical move to Anatolia, where the Seljuk state was formed.

 One of the most famous dishes consumed by the Seljuks was a soup known as Tutmaç, as well as meat dishes, mostly made with mutton or lamb.
-In this era, horse meat consumption was on the decline, and other foods such as chicken, fish, rabbit, and deer were not preferable.
+In this era, horse meat consumption was on the decline, and other foods such as chicken, fish, rabbit, and deer were not preferred.

-Milk-based products such as yoghurt, cheese, butter, and clotted cream were consumed regularly and honey was also very important.
+Milk-based products such as yoghurt, cheese, butter, and clotted cream were consumed regularly, and honey was also very important.

 In the 13th century, the kitchen was regarded as a significant place by the Mevlanas of Sufi mysticism, so much so that budding members of the Dervish lodges faced tests and trials of patience and tolerance within the kitchen itself.